This article also appeared in Social Media Today.

 With a little twist, I wanted to demonstrate a content marketing experiment — particularly for smaller companies.
 And how it could work for your business, too.

-The experiment yielded some interesting results, and I thought I would share them with you.
+The experiment yielded some interesting results, and I thought I would share them.

 About six months ago, I decided to practice some focus here on the blog.
 I’m passionate about most things related to digital marketing, but I decided to create some content around blogger outreach.